 Vincent is a quantum-physicist with a doctorate from the University of Copenhagen where his research focused on quantum-computational chemistry and theoretical quantum-optics at the Niels Bohr Institute under supervision of professor Anders Sørensen.
 Previously he completed his Masters at the University of Tokyo and Bachelors at Delft University of Technology.
 Vincent also worked as a researcher at Google, in the quantum-hardware team of John Martinis, where he focused on implementing quantum-computational chemistry simulations and quantum optimization strategies on current-day quantum-processors with three different superconducting qubit architectures.
 In his role as CTO of Qu & Co, Vincent leads our quantum-algorithm development activities and our implementations of such algorithms on the quantum-processors of our hardware partners.

-Benno is a quantum-physicist from Delft University in the Netherlands, who graduated in 1998 on quantum-dot research in the quantum-transport group (now QuTech) under Leo Kouwenhoven (now Microsoft).
+Benno is a quantum-physicist from Delft University in the Netherlands, who graduated in 1998 on quantum-dot research in the quantum-transport group (now QuTech, the Dutch national R&D center for quantum technologies).
 Benno is also a serial entrepreneur, experienced boardroom consultant and as our CEO dedicated to translating emerging quantum-technologies into high-value industry-relevant solutions.
-Benno has over 15 years of business development, B2B commercial and investment experience and was an advisor to a multitude of technology businesses.
+He has over 15 years of business development, B2B commercial and investment experience and was an advisor to a multitude of technology businesses.
 He is the founder of a local Dutch strategy consulting boutique with 25 consultants and previously worked a.o. at the Boston Consulting Group, in risk management at ING Bank and in private equity at Alpinvest Partners.
 Benno holds an MBA cum laude from INSEAD in France.

 Qu&Co is a partner of the Amazon Quantum Solutions Lab and we use Amazon Braket as part of our quantum software development programs.
 Amazon QSL engagements are collaborative research programs that allow Amazon’s corporate clients to work with leading experts in quantum computing, machine learning, and high-performance to identify quantum use-cases and implement novel quantum-algorithms.
 Amazon QSL partner Qu&Co is an expert in working with corporate clients to develop novel quantum-algorithms for quantum-chemistry and quantum-enhanced machine-learning.
 Qu&Co’s experience developing our novel algorithms for quantum machine learning and computational chemistry with the new Amazon Braket service has been very positive.
 Amazon Braket promises a solid integration between classical and quantum hardware, and gives us a hardware-agnostic development environment, classical simulators, and access to different quantum computers.